Mastering the Art of Self-Love: Practices, Benefits & Tools

 • Help you set and maintain healthy boundaries;

-What are the best practices in the art of self-love?
+Best practices in the art of self-love?

 Forgiveness and Letting Go

 Let go of guilt, perfectionism, and old emotional wounds.
-Forgiveness—especially of yourself—is a powerful act of self-love.
+Forgiveness, especially of yourself, is a powerful act of self-love.
 Forgiveness and letting go can help you move forward in life without guilt.

 “It absolutely feels like easier said than done.
 And it is.
 Letting go and forgiving can be quite hard, but remember, you are doing it for yourself, not for others.
 Letting go is about you, just like forgiving is about you and your mental health.
 Unfortunately, all of these things are your responsibility.
 No one else is responsible for your emotional well-being.” - Caitlin